-As I pointed out initially, except in limited circumstances, street crime is a state and local law enforcement responsibility.
-There is a dimension to this problem, however, that cannot be adequately dealt with on just the state and local levels.
-Criminals with handguns have played a key role in the rise of violent crime in America.
+As I pointed out initially, except in limited circumstances, street crime is a State and local law enforcement responsibility -- not Federal.
+There is a dimension to this problem, however, that cannot be adequately dealt with on just the State and local levels -- the regulation of handguns.
+It is indisputable that handguns play a key role in the rise of violent crime in America.
+They are involved in one-fourth of all aggravated assults and one-third of all robberies.
 Hundreds of policemen have been killed in the past decade through the use of handguns by criminals.
-The most effective way to combat the illicit use of handguns by criminals is to provide mandatory prison sentences for anyone who uses a gun in the commission of a crime.